 First, assuming you have just published your book, the next step is to go to https://authorcentral.amazon.com/ and click “Join Now.”

 If you haven’t published a book on Amazon yet, you’ll want to follow the steps on how to publish an eBook.
+There are many technical steps to consider, especially when it comes to your formatting and files (such as EPUB vs MOBI).

 Sign in with your regular Amazon username and password.
 If you don’t have an account, select “I am a new customer.”
 You’ll need to give a little more information.